 Step 2.
 Create a directory

-project and navigate to that directory with the following commands:
+project and navigate to that directory using the following commands:

-Now you shoudl clone your repository to the local machine:
+Now you should clone your repository to the local machine.

 sudo git clone [email protected]:repo-name/project.git